VigneshVSV/hololinked/README.md

         self._run = False
 ```

-In WoT Terminology, such an event becomes specified as an event affordance with subprotocol SSE (or a description of
+In WoT Terminology, such an event becomes specified as an event affordance (or a description of
-what the event represents and how to subscribe to it):
+what the event represents and how to subscribe to it) with subprotocol SSE:

 ```JSON
 "intensity_measurement_event": {